 Our operations in Malaysia since 1958 have been an achievement that 3SQN can be proud of.
 Although not gaining the acclaim of our operations in WW1 and WW2, our involvement in the Malayan Emergency and Indonesian Confrontation have made an extremely important contribution to Commonwealth efforts in the region.
 It is appropriate that the Squadron’s Malaysian history should not be forgotten and that the efforts and achievements of 3SQN and its members between 1958 and 1986 be recognised for years to come.

 Corporals Aaron Jorgenson and Joshua Newbon, both Avionics Technicians from No 3 Squadron, walk back to the flightline after removing a Litening Pod from an F/A-18 Hornet during Exercise Bersama Padu 2010.
 [Photo: Defence News]

-and Peter Larard's article about flying during the Confrontation with Indonesia and our Butterworth Airbase History.]
+Neil Handsley's Sabre Memories (late 50s and early 60s) and Peter Larard's article about flying during the Confrontation with Indonesia.

 3 Squadron STORIES